Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/serial-protocol.md

 ---
 title: Serial Communication Protocol
-description: A basic serial protocol for transmitting data between two devices.
+description: A basic serial protocol for communication between two devices.
 ---

 # Standards
 Data is transmitted at a rate of one bit per tick.
 A serial packet consists of a single start bit followed immediately by the data.
 Packets may be sent right after another with no delay in between packets.
-Each packet of data is 8 bits in length.
+Each packet has a data width of 8 bits.

 ### Packet example
 ```